Krassmus/BigNothing-protocol/webfinger.md

 * Your server MUST BE a webserver reachable over http and possibly over https.
 * Your server MUST HAVE one very special adress-uri that is as follows: `http://yourserversadress/.well-known/webfinger`
-* This resource MUST BE a dynamic script (reachable by HTTP-GET) that takes the parameter `resource` and the value of `resource` is most likely an identifier of an *identity* like `rasmus@blubber.it` or it is identified by its URI like `http://yourserveradress/users/Rasmus`.
+* This resource MUST BE a dynamic script (reachable by HTTP-GET) that takes the parameter `resource` and the value of `resource` is most likely an identifier of an *identity* like `rasmus@blubber.it` or it is identified by its [IRI](http://tools.ietf.org/html/rfc3987) like `http://yourserveradress/users/Rasmus`.

-When we say *identity*, we mean he item of the network.
+When we say *identity*, we mean an item of the network.

 Now the response of webfinger is always a JSON-object and so it's well defined to be an UTF8-encoded string.
 It looks like this: